grails/grails-guides/README.md

 ## Creating a Guide

-To create a new guide first make sure you have `grails` and `gradle` installed and set to the appropriate versions you want to use for the guide.
+To create a new guide first make sure you have `mn` and `gradle` installed and set to the appropriate versions you want to use for the guide.
 Then run the `create-guide.sh` script:

 ```bash
 ./create-guide.sh my-new-guide